 - Renting a car?
 Always decline the fuel Prepay option.
 You will never succeed in using all the fuel for which you paid.
 At the same time, ensure that you are returning the tank full.
 If you are returning from Emerald Island Resort via the I-4, there is a gas station off of the Tradeport Drive exit which is just a few miles from the airport.
-We recommend that you fill-up the tank there.
+We recommend that you fill up the tank there.
 Also, before the agent starts to finalize the bill, tell him that you filled the gas just now and the tank is full.
 Also, keep the receipt from the gas station handy.
-In many cases rental car agents at airport assume that you give the tank empty or assume that you will not question the charge.
+In many cases, rental car agents at airport assume that you give the tank empty or assume that you will not question the charge.
 Once the bill gets finalized, you will have to spend another 30 minutes to get the charge off your bill.

 - Bus transportation is not a possibility while on a vacation in the Disney World area.
-The communities are large and sometime the walk to your villa from the nearest bus stop could be more than a mile or two.
-In addition the buses are not frequent.
+The communities are large and sometimes the walk to your villa from the nearest bus stop could be more than a mile or two.
+In addition, the buses are not frequent.
 We encourage you to rent a car and make the best of your vacation in the theme parks or in the pool of your villa and not waiting for a bus in the middle of a night.

-- Disney World bus and monorail transportation is free for anyone to go from one theme park to another.
+- Disney World bus and monorail transportation are free for anyone to go from one theme park to another.
 You can use it wisely to your advantage if your party needs to split between two parks.

 - Rental cars from off-site agencies: From a price point the rental car agencies who are located off-site from an airport might make sense, they are quite an inconvenience.
-First you have to wait for the shuttle and load all your luggage in to the shuttle (with some help from the driver).
+First, you have to wait for the shuttle and load all your luggage into the shuttle (with some help from the driver).
 You share the shuttle with the other passengers.
 You may have to wait 15-25 minutes for a shuttle and off-site locations are about 10-15 minutes drive.
 From past experiences, these offsite locations are not well staffed and you may have to wait 1-2 hours to get a car allocated to you.
 All this is from my personal experiences more than once.
 These huge delays also mean that you have to put your family through this ordeal on the day of departure as well.
 Is it worth it?
 Only you can answer this question.

 - Traveling with someone in your party that needs a scooter for mobility?
 Head to the parks as early as you can as the scooters are limited and they are not guaranteed to be available all day.